-- Educational levels among residents 25 years old and older exceed state and national norms.
-However, 30% of employers report that they have training needs that are not met by local resources, and significant racial and income based achievement gaps remain (See the Education section in Supplement 2 - Regional Analysis for more detail). - Vermont Agency of Education data show that roughly 40% of graduating high school seniors do not go on to further education (industry recognized credentials, certificates, or two and four-year degrees) once they leave school.
-This often means they have limited ability to engage in the workforce, and disproportionately suffer from negative social, economic, and health outcomes.
-These issues will be characterized in greater detail by
+- Educational levels among county residents exceed state and national averages.
+In 2015, 50% of Chittenden County adults 25 years or older had a bachelor's degree, compared to 30.6% of adults in the United States and 37% in Vermont.40 However, 30% of employers report that they have training needs that are not met by local resources.
+Additionally, significant racial and income-based achievement gaps remain (See the Education section in Supplement 2 Regional Analysis for more detail).41 - Vermont Agency of Education data show that roughly 40% of graduating high school seniors do not go on to further education (industry recognized credentials, certificates, or two and four-year degrees) once they leave school.42 This often means they have limited ability to engage in the workforce, and disproportionately suffer from negative social, economic, and health outcomes.
+GBIC has estimated that in 2017 there were 12,000 Vermonters between the ages of 19 and 25 years old who have fallen out of the employment and unemployment system.
+Many of these individuals have become afflicted by the opiate epidemic, or are in the corrections system; they only surface in criminal, opiate addiction or Medicaid statistics.43.
+These issues will be characterized in greater detail by the State Workforce Development Working Group's efforts, which are currently ongoing.

-- the State Workforce Development Working Group's efforts, which are currently ongoing. - Unemployment in Chittenden County is low.
-In August 2017, unemployment in Chittenden County was 2.5%, compared to the Vermont rate of 3.0% and US rate of 4.5%.
-However, Vermont's percentage of "underutilized" workers is 6.3%, much higher than the unemployment rate.
+- Unemployment in Chittenden County is low.
+In August 2017, unemployment in Chittenden County was 2.5%, compared to the Vermont rate of 3.0%44 and US rate of 4.5%.45 However, Vermont's percentage of "underutilized" workers is 6.3%, much higher than the unemployment rate.
 Workers who are unemployed, involuntarily part time, or marginally attached fall into this category.
-Although Vermont's rate of underutilized workers is lower than the national average (8.9%), many Vermonters are still searching for a job that fits their skills and economic needs. - The best recruiting experiences reported by county employers are typically from workers in the Northeast, the upper Midwest and areas with similar climate and outdoor recreational opportunities, such as the Northwest and Colorado.
-Recruiting people from large technology centers such as Boston, Austin and California is difficult. - Employers report very good to excellent workforce quality, with good work ethic and productivity, and low turnover and absenteeism. - The County's higher education infrastructure is excellent, although almost 30% of employers participating in the Employer Survey indicated that they have training needs that are not being meet by local resources.
+Although Vermont's rate of underutilized workers is lower than the national average (8.9%), many Vermonters are still searching for a job that fits their skills and economic needs.46 - The best recruiting experiences reported by county employers are typically from workers in the Northeast, the upper Midwest and areas with similar climate and outdoor recreational opportunities, such as the Northwest and Colorado.
+Recruiting people from large technology centers such as Boston, Austin and California is difficult.47 - Employers report very good to excellent workforce quality, with good work ethic and productivity, and low turnover and absenteeism.48 - The County's higher education infrastructure is excellent, although almost 30% of employers participating in the Employer Survey indicated that they have training needs that are not being meet by local resources.
 While some of these needs are for skills that are unique to specific companies, several employers surveyed for this assessment reported similar training needs for skilled manufacturing occupations particularly in the machine trades.
 Interviewed manufacturers emphasized the strong need for local training programs in machining and other skilled occupations to support their growth and sustainability.
-New initiatives like Vermont Technical College's Manufacturing Lab in Williston may help meet these needs. - The County's ability to grow its economy in the future will be closely tied to its ability to provide available skilled labor, particularly given the aging nature of the population and the decline in workforce-age residents (See Figure 2, below).
+We initiatives like Vermont Technical College's Manufacturing Lab in Williston may help meet these needs.
+Ensuring that workforce training programs are providing an adequate number of skilled manufacturing workers is also a key component of the State Workforce Development System Report of Findings and Recommendations. - The County's ability to grow its economy in the future will be closely tied to its ability to provide available skilled labor, particularly given the aging nature of the population and the decline in workforce-age residents50 (See Figure 2, below).
 A broad-based strategy of skills upgrading, training, new methods of recruiting and alternative working arrangements will be necessary.
-An integrated workforce delivery system plan will need to be considered and implemented.
+An integrated workforce delivery system plan for training, recruitment and retention will need to be considered and implemented.51